Instruct, Not Assist: LLM-based Multi-Turn Planning and Hierarchical Questioning for Socratic Code Debugging: Experiments

 \subsection{Evaluation Metrics:}

 We perform qualitative and quantitative evaluation of our methods.
-Details for each metric are provided in Appendix \ref{appendix: metrics}.
 The scores are averaged across all turns and then averaged across all problems.
-In the results, we scale the scores by 100.
+In the result tables, we scale the scores by 100.

-\paragraph{Qualitative Metrics:} We develop a binary scale to assess the Socratic quality of questions.
-We measure each metric manually, giving a score of 1 if the attribute is met, and 0 otherwise.
+\paragraph{Qualitative:} We develop a binary scale to assess the Socratic quality of questions. \cite{al2023socratic} identifies multiple dimensions of Socratic questioning, including relevance to specific bugs, implicitness of the answer, and structural coherence.
+For each question, we measure the below attributes of the conversation manually (giving a score of 1 if the attribute is met, and 0 otherwise):